unicrons/github-actions-playground/workshop/README.md

 ## Workshop Index
-We suggest you to follow the workshop in the following order, but feel free to jump around and explore the different modules.
+We suggest you follow the workshop in the following order, but feel free to jump around and explore the different modules.

 1. [Pipeline Security Scan](pipeline_scan/)
 2. [Code Security Analysis](code_scan/)